caoyou222/Post-Office-App/README.md

      Corresponding backend models:
         AddPackagesHandler: doPost to insert packages to database.
+        ExampleRestModel: getToken to get token of the student in order to notify them.

 ### Filter page
     Views: ScrollView with a search bar on the top and three main components(Filter by date, carrier and package status).